ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 up as from a fountain, so the
 en age will become no fiction, and
 the island of the blessed&#x27; bloom
-I with more than Hesperian beaut
+I with more than Hesperian beauty
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:txdn:batch_txdn_eastland_ver01:data:sn83025730:00279520956:1867022301:0629/pct:42.151899,66.281791,10.448312,21.333281/!600,600/0/default.jpg"/>
 </td>